Diane Sturgeon – District Director, SBA Maine

 Outside the office, Justin is on the boards of the Maine Coast Waldorf School and the Cumberland Bar Association and has had the great privilege of presenting at the Maine Tax Forum for many years.
 He also loves spending time with his family in the great outdoors by hiking, skiing, kayaking, and generally mucking about.

 Timothy Woodhouse, JD, CPA – Director, Aries Wealth Management

-Tim is a Board Member of the Maine Estate Planning Council and is member of the Community Ambassador Council at Maine Medical Center.
+Tim is a board member of the Maine Estate Planning Council and is a member of the Community Ambassador Council at Maine Medical Center.
 He is a member of the Finance Committee of Shalom House, Inc., a non-profit providing housing and services to adults with mental illness.
-Tim also serves on a committee at SCORE Maine helping the organization plan the annual Maine Tax Forum in Augusta.
+Tim also serves on a committee at SCORE, Maine, helping the organization plan the annual Maine Tax Forum in Augusta.

 Online registration is encouraged.

 If you plan to pay by check, please download the Registration Form and mail back with your check.